 December 2, 2010

 Hi, Peter.
 We don't compare one brand of stuff to another on this technically oriented forum.
 But the site's supporting advertisers Zinex and EPI offer non-cyanide silver plating processes.
-They recommend them only for electronics applications rather than jewelry and decorative applications because the color is slightly off.
-But what is slightly off for Tiffany may meet the standards of a hobbyist.
+They recommend them only for electronics applications rather than jewelry and decorative applications because the color of non-cyanide silver plating is slightly off.
+But what Tiffany considers slightly off may well meet the standards of a hobbyist.
 Good luck.

 Ted Mooney, P.E.
 RET